react-cosmos/react-cosmos/NEXT.md

 ## JSX fixtures

-Cosmos Next introduces a more natural format for component fixtures: **Plain JSX elements.**
+Cosmos Next introduces a more natural format for component fixtures: **React elements.**

+> Think of JSX fixtures as the return value of a render function, or the first argument to `React.render`.

 ```jsx
 // __jsxfixtures__/disabled.js